Concerns & Complaints about a Physiotherapist

 FAQs

-You can ask to withdraw.
-The registrar may agree; however, we may continue if needed to protect the public.
+You may ask to withdraw your complaint.
+The registrar may agree.
+However, we may continue if this is needed to protect the public.

 Forms